 After completing my studies, I worked as an associate lecturer and a research assistant at Lancaster University, where I gained valuable teaching experience at both undergraduate and postgraduate level.
 At the same time, I privately worked as a language tutor, translator, and proofreader.

-Back in Italy, in December 2018 I joined the Department of Modern Languages and Culture of the University of Genoa as a research fellow.
-My research interests include English linguistics, language theories, and the history and philosophy of linguistics.
+Back in Italy, in December 2018 I joined the Department of Modern Languages and Culture of the University of Genoa as a research fellow in English language.
+My research interests include English linguistics, Romance languages, language theories, and the history and philosophy of linguistics.